AshtonGasser/Js-Algorithm-Challenges-main/README.md

-# Algorithms-Practice
+# Algorithm-function-Practice

-a collection of Algorithm Functions to  sharpen your skills and help you get prepared for technical interviews.
+a collection of Algorithm Function challenges to sharpen your skills and help you get prepared for technical interviews.

-any challenges that you want to add feel free to submit a pull request

 ## Instructions